cvs-health/testaro/README.md

 ### Abnormal termination

-On rare occasions a test throws an error that terminates the Node process and cannot be handled with a `try`-`catch` structure.
-It has been observed, for example, that the `ibm` test does this when run on the host at `https://zenythgroup.com/index` or `https://monsido.com`.
+On rare occasions a test throws an error that cannot be handled with a `try`-`catch` structure.
+It has been observed, for example, that the `ibm` test does this when the page content, rather than the page URL, is given to `getCompliance()` and the target is `https://globalsolutions.org` or `https://monsido.com`.

 ### Activation